 Manually creating a new Maven project is cumbersome.
-Most companies have a set of shared libraries (e.g. security) and pre-defined configurations they need for each project.
+Most companies have a set of shared libraries (e.g., security, encryption, or payment) and pre-defined configurations they need for each project.
 Copy and pasting these files over and over is a tedious task.
-With Maven we have the option to build project templating toolkits with so-called Maven Archetypes.
-Learn how to create your own Maven Archetype in 5 simple steps with this blog post.
+With Maven, we have the option to build project templating toolkits with so-called Maven Archetypes.
+This blog post will teach you how to create your own Maven Archetype in 5 simple steps.

-As an example for this blog post, I'll demonstrate how to create a minimal Jakarta EE 8 with Java 11 Maven Archetype.
+As an example for this blog post, we create a minimal Jakarta EE 8 with Java 11 Maven Archetype.

-Compared to normal Maven projects this is a little bit different.
-First, the packaging
+Compared to everyday Maven projects (e.g., a Spring Boot microservice), this project setup is a bit different.

 type is maven-archetype

 .
-While your usual service is packaged as a war
+While our day-to-day Java services are packaged as a war

 or jar

-Next, you don't need any dependency or plugin but a Maven extension: archetype-packaging
+Next, we don't need any dependency or plugin but a Maven extension: archetype-packaging

 .
-This extension is capable of building the final Archetype later on.
+This extension will build our final archetype later on.

 .